-- ✓ Compensation for service termination in case that the Company decides to terminate the contract - ✓ Personal use of company-provided vehicle, maintenance, insurance and fuels. - ✓ Expense benefit during the performance of their duties (travel expenses, mobile phone, restaurant bills, etc.) provided that these expenses are accompanied by the necessary receipts and are approved by the Company based on its policy.
+- Compensation for service termination in case that the Company decides to terminate the contract. - Personal use of company-provided vehicle, maintenance, insurance and fuels. - Expense benefit during the performance of their duties (travel expenses, mobile phone, restaurant bills, etc.) provided that these expenses are accompanied by the necessary receipts and are approved by the Company based on its policy.

-In the past according to the policy of the Company, the remunerations of the executive members and the members of the Board were fixed as follows: a) firm part (basic fees-salary) and b) variable performance-related period variable d. part of tr ne remune eration).
-A n annuai bonus v vas provi ded for in tne past, valid only tor a snort
+In the past according to the policy of the Company, the remunerations of the executive members and the members of the Board were fixed as follows: a) firm part (basic fees-salary) and b) variable performance-related part (variable part of the remuneration).
+An annual bonus was provided for in the past, valid only for a short period.

-By virtue of L.3833/10 and 3845/10 and 4092/12, the remunerations of the executive members of the Board of Directors are not allowed to exceed the ceiling established by the said Laws.
+By virtue of L.3833/10 and L.3845/10 and L.4092/12, the remunerations of the executive members of the Board of Directors are not allowed to exceed the ceiling established by the said Laws.
 As a result, they are clearly defined and do not include variable performance related elements.